ChengSiyangHi/HardwareControl/README.md

 # HardwareControl
-Matlab code for controlling hardware equipments in a optics lab. \n Specifically for piezo stages from Mad City Labs and sCOMS cameras from Photometrics.
+Matlab code for controlling hardware equipments in a optics lab. `<br>` Specifically for piezo stages from Mad City Labs and sCOMS cameras from Photometrics.

 ## Calibrarion code V1: